 Jamaica Restaurant Reviews

 It would be a shame to travel to the heart of this complex culture without having at least one typical island meal.
 Probably the most famous Jamaican dish is jerk pork—the ultimate island barbecue.
 The pork (purists cook a whole pig) is covered with a paste of Scotch bonnet peppers, pimento berries (also known as allspice), and other herbs, and cooked slowly over a coal fire.
 Many aficionados believe the best jerk comes from Boston Beach, near Port Antonio.
 Jerk chicken and fish are also seen on many menus.
-The ever-so-traditional rice and peas, also known as "coat of arms," is similar to the moros y cristianos of Spanish-speaking islands: white rice cooked with red kidney beans, coconut milk, scallions, and seasonings.
+The ever-so-traditional rice and peas is similar to the moros y cristianos of Spanish-speaking islands: white rice cooked with red kidney beans, coconut milk, scallions, and seasonings.

-There are fine restaurants in all the resort areas, many in the resorts themselves, though the Kingston area has the widest selection.
+There are fine restaurants in all the resort areas, many in Kingston and in the resorts themselves.
 Many restaurants outside the hotels in Mo'Bay and Ocho Rios will provide complimentary transportation.

 Browse Jamaica Restaurants

 - Fodor's 100 Hotel Awards: Check out the winners of 2013